marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/x86-options.rst

   execute pause if load value is not expected.
 This reduces excessive cachline bouncing when and works for all atomic logic fetch builtins that generates compare and swap loop.

+.. option:: -mprefer-remote-atomic

+  Prefer use remote atomic insn for atomic operations.

 .. option:: -mindirect-branch={choice}